Man jailed for 11 years after killing three-year-old girl in his care

 A man who killed a three-year-old girl while she was in his care after becoming angry that she had not finished her lunch has been jailed for 11 years.

 Marsh had grown increasingly frustrated with looking after Jessica in the weeks leading up to her death.
-Bruising was discovered on her face and head suggesting he had assaulted her on previous occasions, which were not reported to police at time.
+Bruising was discovered on her face and head suggesting he had assaulted her on previous occasions.
+These incidents were not reported to police at the time.

 Witness evidence showed that he carried out the fatal attack after the toddler had struggled to eat all of her lunch.

 He called emergency services at 3.10pm on the day of the killing claiming he had discovered Jessica on the floor in a dazed state.
-Paramedics arrived and arranged for her to be flown to specialist care in London, but she died in hospital in the afternoon on Christmas Eve 2019.
+Paramedics arrived and arranged for her to be flown to specialist care in London, but she died in hospital on Christmas Eve 2019.

 Marsh suggested she may have fallen down the stairs while playing, but his account of the incident was unclear, leading detectives at Kent Police to investigate.